autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 Whether it’s making the most of the coastline or their love for outdoor adventures, familiarize and make yourself aware so that you are no stranger to the ways of life,in  [the Aussie style](https://cutt.ly/thRccwL).
 If you want to make Australia your new home, it would help you open up new possibilities and experience if you learn their perspective of life.

 Once you begin to start with these initial steps, you should be able to get the ball rolling for your job search.
 It can be a long process and a daunting one too.
 But patience and timely actions can help you make this process hassle free.
-To begin your search for tech jobs in australia visit [autechjobs.ml](autechjobs.ml)
+To begin your search for tech jobs in australia visit [autechjobs.com](autechjobs.com)